-Focus on prospecting and the top 20% of your clients
+The owner-advisor should focus on prospecting the top 20% of clients

-If you have more than 100 clients, hiring a junior advisor becomes critical.
-What happens is that the advisor cannot work efficiently on prospecting AND also focus on the top 20% of clients if they don’t have someone to help them service and retain the lower 80%.
+If you have more than 100 clients, hiring a junior financial advisor becomes critical.
+What happens is that the advisor cannot work efficiently on prospecting AND also focus on the top 20% of clients if they don’t have someone to help them service and retain the remaining 80% of clients.

 It is very surprising to me that only 5% of the advisors who come to me for business development coaching actually have a succession plan.
 I am working with a client right now who is in his early 60’s and has previously had health issues.
 It is crucial for my client to ensure his own clients are taken care of and to ensure his wife and family will have a business to sell should he get hit by a bus or suffer another health issue!